Updated: September 2021

-When I drank alcohol every day, I didn’t really have to think about doing anything else.
-There was a clear timetable in place.
-Wake up, go to work Monday to Friday, buy alcohol, come home, drink, and sleep.
-On the weekends I would drink more, wake up with hangovers and deal with feeling mentally exhausted and depressed again.
+When people drink alcohol every day, they don’t really have to think about doing much else.
+There’s a clear timetable in place: Wake up, go to work Monday to Friday, buy alcohol, come home, drink, and sleep.
+On the weekends they generally drink more, wake up with hangovers and deal with feeling mentally exhausted and depressed again.

-When I decided to stop drinking alcohol for good, I had to find activities to fill up my time, to occupy my monkey mind to avoid the pull of alcohol back into my life.
-Here are some of the things to do instead of drinking alcohol that worked for me.
+When someone who’s addicted to alcohol decides to stop drinking for good, they need to find activities to fill up their time, to occupy their monkey minds to avoid the pull of alcohol back into their lives.
+Here are some of the things people can do instead of drinking alcohol that worked for many others.

 Exercise is a powerful tool to fast track feeling better.
 It’s an activity that releases endorphins and is mood enhancing.
 It also changes your brain (1).
 This is one pretty established mechanism to feel better.
 The toughest thing about it is starting.
-The only way I have ever learned how to pick up a habit successfully is by starting with a small goal and allowing myself to grow from there.
+The only way most people learn to pick up a habit successfully is by starting with a small goal and allowing themselves to grow from there.

 High Intensity Exercise